edgomez/sdl3-julia-set-viewer/README.md

 - <kbd>Shift</kbd>+<kbd>i</kbd>: increase the imaginary part of the julia c constant
 - <kbd>r</kbd>: decrease the real part of the julia c constant
 - <kbd>Shift</kbd>+<kbd>r</kbd>: increase the real part of the julia c constant
+- <kbd>p</kbd>: print the current Julia set constant and rendering position on console

 ## How to build